Tree-ring studies in the Cascade Range and Puget Lowland

 research—It's an iterative process.

-Investigations of the formation of Irely Lake in Olympic National Park and of the ghost forest that's in it
+Investigations of the formation of Irely Lake and its ghost forest in Olympic National Park

 Irely Lake, northeast of Lake Quinault, hosts a ghost forest.
 Professor